 Gastritis is irritation and inflammation of the stomach lining.
 This means the lining is red and swollen.
-An ulcer is an open sore in the lining of the stomach.
-It may also occur in the duodenum (first part of the small intestine).
+It can cause shallow sores in the stomach lining called erosions.
+An ulcer is a deeper open sore in the lining of the stomach.
+It may also occur in the first part of the small intestine (duodenum).
 The causes and symptoms of gastritis and ulcers are very similar.

 Causes and risk factors for both problems can include:

 Long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen

 Certain other conditions such as immune disorders, certain medicines (high-dose iron supplements) and street drugs (such as cocaine)

 Dull or burning pain in the upper part of the belly

 Loss of appetite